NH89/Morphogenesis/README.md

     NB GPU conflict:
     Both Paraview and Morphogenesis will both try to use your GPU.
     This may result in an _"invalid device context"_ or _"There is no device supporting CUDA"_ error.
+    This seems to happen specifically where the computer suspends while ParaView is open.
     If ParaView fails to release the GPU after being shut down, then it may be necessary to reboot.
     This does not arise where the two programs are run on separate machines, as when Morphogenesis is run on a cluster.